GinoPane/oc-blogtaxonomy-plugin/README.md

 * **Tag page** - CMS page which contains [`postsWithTag`](#posts-with-the-tag) component and is used to display a single tag content (its posts);
 * **Tags page** - CMS page which probably contains [`tagList`](#tag-list) component and is used to display all tags you have;

+### Related Series

+Component `relatesSeries` provides a list of related series.
+The same list could be fetched for individual series by accessing its property `related_series`.
+The only difference is that the component fills urls for related series.